The Impact of Environment on Mental Health

 If you are a working professional, you would spend a lot of time in your workplace.
 It is natural that work will have a significant impact on your overall health and welfare.
 Aside from the monetary rewards, your career provides meaning, structure, and purpose to your life.
 It can also give you a sense of purpose, boost your self-esteem, and provide a valuable social outlet.

 However, working in a hostile workplace can have the opposite impact, wreaking havoc on your mental health.
-Long hours, understaffing, a lack of support, and harassment at work can increase your stress and lead to mental health problems such as anxiety, depression, and substance abuse.
+Long hours, understaffing, a lack of support, and sexual harassment at work can increase your stress and lead to mental health problems such as anxiety, depression, and substance abuse.
+If you are experiencing these problems, it is best to seek out the best sexual harassment lawyer NYC for the best resources and support available to protect your well-being and rights.

 Community and Social Environment